Reconfigurable Enhancement of Actuation Forces by Engineered Losses in non-Hermitian Metamaterials

-As opposed to many of these previous studies that emphasized the topology of the eigenfrequency surfaces in the parameter space near an EPD, here we exploit phenomena intimately related to the eigenvector coalescence at EPDs \autocite{kato2013perturbation} and its ramifications in the shape of the Local Density of States (LDoS).
-The latter has recently attracted a lot of attention in the optics framework \autocite{lin2016enhanced,pick2017general,pick2017enhanced,ren2021quasinormal,franke2021fermi,zhong2021control,khanbekyan2020decay,hashemi2022linear}.
+As opposed to many of these previous studies that emphasized the topology of the eigenfrequency surfaces in the parameter space near an EPD, here we exploit phenomena intimately related to the eigenvector coalescence at EPDs \cite{kato2013perturbation} and its ramifications in the shape of the Local Density of States (LDoS).
+The latter has recently attracted a lot of attention in the optics framework \cite{lin2016enhanced,pick2017general,pick2017enhanced,ren2021quasinormal,franke2021fermi,zhong2021control,khanbekyan2020decay,hashemi2022linear}.
 Specifically, it was theoretically argued that a direct consequence of such eigenbasis collapse is an anomalous emissivity enhancement of a source when it is brought at the proximity of an environment (e.g., a cavity) featuring EPDs.
-The underlying physics of emissivity enhancement of a source due to a surrounding environment is known as Purcell effect and has been initially developed in the framework of quantum electrodynamics \autocite{purcell1946resonance}.
+The underlying physics of emissivity enhancement of a source due to a surrounding environment is known as Purcell effect and has been initially developed in the framework of quantum electrodynamics \cite{purcell1946resonance}.
 It described the modification of the spontaneous emission rate of a quantum source by changing its environment via manipulation of the local density of states (LDoS) of the quantum system.
 The latter information is imprinted in the Green’s function that describes the surrounding environment.
-Interestingly, this same physics is intimately connected with one of the most fundamental rules of quantum mechanics: The Fermi’s Golden Rule (FGR) \autocite{dirac1927quantum} which links emission rates to the LDoS of the system.
+Interestingly, this same physics is intimately connected with one of the most fundamental rules of quantum mechanics: The Fermi’s Golden Rule (FGR) \cite{dirac1927quantum} which links emission rates to the LDoS of the system.
 Elucidating the Purcell physics from this angle allows for expanding its applications to various wave systems where cavity manipulation can be employed to tailor the LDoS of the environment to which a source is coupled.
-Purcell effect has benefitted numerous technologies such as nano-optical spectroscopy, nanolasing, quantum information processing, energy harvesting, emission enhancement of sound and elastodynamic sources, etc \autocite{betzig1993single,muhlschlegel2005resonant,khajavikhan2012thresholdless,choy2011enhanced,schmidt2018elastic,fink2013subwavelength,broitman2017indentation}.
+Purcell effect has benefitted numerous technologies such as nano-optical spectroscopy, nanolasing, quantum information processing, energy harvesting, emission enhancement of sound and elastodynamic sources, etc \cite{betzig1993single,muhlschlegel2005resonant,khajavikhan2012thresholdless,choy2011enhanced,schmidt2018elastic,fink2013subwavelength,broitman2017indentation}.
 An investigation, therefore, of non-Hermiticity and EPDs and their ramifications in FGR and Purcell physics constitutes a dual benefit: on a fundamental level, it will provide us a deeper understanding of the connection between engineered impedance and one of the basic rules, i.e., FGR, while on the technological level, it will allow us to exploit the effects of non-Hermitian spectral singularities like EPDs to enhance the emissivity of mechanical sources.